To keep you and your kiddos energized, fueled and ready to rock this new school year!

 Sweet Potato Apple Fritters: You may feel like you are getting fancy but trust me – double batch and make these on a Sunday for breakfast and during the week reheat in broiler and top with a fried egg and hot sauce!
 Maybe more of an adult breakfast but kids that like a savory breakfast may be into this!
 You could also send this for lunch, they are good cold too!

-Banana Bread Muffins – This recipe is my all time favorite “Blow your Mind Banana Bread” made into muffins!
+Banana Bread Muffins – This recipe is my all time favorite “Blow your Mind Banana Bread” made into muffins, just bake for 20 minutes when you make the muffins!
 I freeze these and we grab them out for breakfast on the go or simple afternoon snacks!
 Another great recipe to make on a Sunday when your bananas are ripe!

 Packing my kids lunch used to give me a headache mostly because they ask for the same thing over and over again – which I guess is okay but I like to change it up to make sure they are getting a variety of nutrients throughout their week.